Who is more vulnerable to environmental hazards?

 • Older adults have higher rates of chronic disease, which can make them more sensitive to environmental hazards like air pollution and infectious diseases.

-In particular, older people who live alone may be at more risk from natural hazards, especially if they don’t have other people to help them if needed [8].
+In particular, older people who live alone may be at more risk from hazards, especially if they don’t have other people to help them if needed [8].

 For population statistics about older adults, go to the age profile webpage.